Weekly intimations and worship information for Duddingston Kirk.

 Come along enjoy a chat and a cup of tea!
 You don’t need to bring a craft project, if you would like bring your knitting, sewing, any craft then please do!

-Dr Neil’s Garden Trust
+Dr Neil’s Garden Trust.
+Winter Talks.

 The floral foam used to arrange flowers is particularly bad for the environment.
 As we are an eco-congregation, I am proposing to arrange the church flowers without floral foam at least twice a month which means we will often have a simple vase of flowers.